 In addition, strong, synthetic scents can confuse a baby’s brain and interrupt the way they experience and learn in the world.

 Some oils are definitely not optimal for a baby’s skin.
 Avoid the following oils and ingredients:

 Mineral oil clogs pores, traps bacteria and can promote skin infections.
 Additionally, it doesn’t contain essential nutrients that will enhance your baby’s health.
 Mineral oil is a petroleum-based product and, in our view, its use is not beneficial for the environment.
 By avoiding petroleum-based products, you are moving us toward a new Vivid Green Generation.
 Your choices make a difference, and serve as a role model to your children.

 Did you know that most essential oils are synthetically produced from petroleum-based ingredients?
-Synthetic scents can be overwhelming to your baby’s brain, especially for newborns, and disrupt the way he learns and experiences the world.
+Synthetic scents can be overwhelming to your baby’s brain, especially for newborns, and disrupt the way they learn and experience the world.
 Essential oils can even be harmful if not used properly, because a young baby’s nervous system is not yet fully developed.

 Fragrance or Parfum

 Products that contain fragrance or parfum are contraindicated for babies.
 These are mixtures of up to 4,000 chemicals that are not specifically identified on packaging.
 When you use products that contain fragrance, you will never know exactly what you’re applying to your baby’s skin.
 But you can always trust that BEB Organic products never contain fragrance.

 These are fine for most babies, but use caution if your baby has any sign of being allergic to nuts or seeds.

 Check the expiration date on the bottle and store oils carefully in a cool, dark place.
 You may want to buy a small bottle of oil for baby massage rather than a larger bottle that may spoil.